kibook/s1kd-tools/tools/s1kd-appcheck/README.md

   - \-\~, --dependencies
     Check with CCT dependency tests added to assertions which use the dependant values.

+  - \-\#, --threads \<x\[,y\]\>
+    Specifies the number of parallel threads to use for object validation. `x` represents the number of threads used to iterate over the list of objects. `y` represents the number of threads used to check each individual object.
+If both are specified, this means that in total `x * y` threads will be created.
+When either is unspecified, the default value is 1.

+    The numbers chosen typically will depend on the number of CPU cores available, how many objects are being validated, and the complexity of the applicability in the objects.
+Generally, the total number of threads (`x * y`) should not exceed the number of available cores.
+    If you are validating a large number of objects with relatively little applicability, then `x` should be greater than `y`.
+On the other hand, if you are validating a small number of objects with complex applicability, then `y` should be greater than `x`.
+When validating a single object, `x` should always be 1.

+    Benchmarks should be performed to find the combination that is the best for your hardware and data.

   - \-^, --remove-deleted
     Validate objects with elements that have a change type of "delete"